FandomGold/FANGO-wallet/README.md

 #### Prerequisites

-First, we need to install the same dependencies as [fango](https://github.com/FandomGold/fango#macos).
+First, we need to install the same dependencies as [fuego](https://github.com/FandomGold/fuego#macos).

-Once fango dependencies are installed, we need to install Qt5, open a Terminal and run the following commands:
+Once fuego dependencies are installed, we need to install Qt5, open a Terminal and run the following commands:

 ```bash
 brew install qt5